SuperZooper3/HTN-Backend-Challenge/README.md

 ### `POST /boba`

 Places an order for boba, and returns the order's details.
+Requires a participant ID and a json body with the order's details, and this participant must have enough boba tokens to place an order.

 Takes the participant's ID and a json body with a dictionary of optional fields to set.